 Substance Abuse Counseling Goals and Objectives

 Personal safety is the first priority in any counseling or medical setting.
 After a full psychological evaluation is completed, treatment can begin.
 The crucial first step in substance abuse treatment is medical detox, where your body can rid itself of drugs or alcohol.
-Afterward, you and your counselor can begin working on the psychological and emotional issues that influence your substance use disorder.
-If you pursue rehab at The Recovery Village, this next step will likely include moving to a step-down residential program, such as partial hospitalization.
 Once you’re stabilized and working past physical addiction, you and your counselor can begin to define your goals and objectives for therapy, which will be based on your:

 - Mental health diagnosis